jerrymarino/iCompleteMe/README.md

 ### I want to defer loading of iCompleteMe until after Vim finishes booting

-In recent versions of Vim, you can install ICM in a folder under `~/.vim/pack/*/opt` and then load it once the user is idle via an autocommand:
+In recent versions of Vim, you can install iCM in a folder under `~/.vim/pack/*/opt` and then load it once the user is idle via an autocommand:

 ```viml